When and where is the 2016 University Commencement?

 A webcast of the University Commencement ceremony is available for viewing online live the day of Commencement as well as after the ceremony via the Commencement website.

-In addition to University Commencement, webcasts of the graduation and Class Day ceremonies for the School of General Studies, Fu Foundation School of Engineering and Applied Sciences, and Columbia College, some of the graduate schools ceremonies, are also available for viewing on the website.
+In addition to University Commencement, webcasts of the graduation and Class Day ceremonies for the Gradaute School of Arts and Sciences, School of General Studies, Fu Foundation School of Engineering and Applied Sciences, Columbia College, Columbia Law School, and the School of International and Public Affairs are also available for viewing on the website.

 The webcasts are available in RealPlayer and Live Multicast.
 If you need the required software, please follow the links on our webite to download the free players to your computer.